About our service

 Due to the high demand for counselling by students, appointments may be made up to one week in advance, in peak period there could be a two week wait for an appointment.

-Counselling services are free to students enrolled in a Deakin University Award course with a valid student number.
+Counselling is free to students enrolled in a Deakin course with a valid student number.

 The service provides brief, solution focused counselling, which usually means you see a counsellor for a maximum of 6 sessions.
-A lot of students find that one or two sessions are sufficient for their needs.
+Most students find that one or two sessions are sufficient for their needs.